Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Data Methods

 \paragraph{Annotation methods.} Ascertaining `ground truth' labels for bot detection is a challenging task.
 In most datasets, humans, either the authors of the paper or hired crowdworkers, assigned a `bot' or `human' label to each account manually.
 Previous work has found human annotators have a high level of agreement with each other \cite{gilani2017classification}, and accounts for which there is not enough agreement are sometimes excluded from the datasets \cite{feng2021twibot}.
 Others used heuristics or relied on external sources (e.g., celebrity accounts [\data{celebrity\hyp{}2019}] or accounts that tweeted links from public blacklists [\data{yang\hyp{}2013}]) to assign them.
 The quality of the hand- and heuristic-labeled datasets depends crucially on the implicit assumption that \textit{humans} are very good at the classification task, and neither the datasets themselves nor the broader literature provide robust evidence that this is the case.
 To the contrary, recent evidence suggests human annotators are systematically biased towards believing opinion-incongruent accounts are bots \cite{yan2021asymmetrical, wischnewski2021disagree}.
-Similarly, there are accounts for which neither bot nor human labels may be appropriate, such as semi-automated accounts, accounts run collaboratively by several individuals such as a celebrity with a social media manager, and accounts that represent an institutional entity like a corporation or a university \cite{chu2012detecting}.
+Similarly, there are accounts for which neither bot nor human labels may be appropriate, such as semi-automated accounts or accounts that represent an institutional entity like a corporation or a university \cite{chu2012detecting}.
 Nevertheless, since other work assumes labels in the data are ground truth and since better annotation methods are not available, we make the same assumption.